Timeline showing how boat propulsion machinery was developed

 Eva - built by J.I.
 Thornycroft yard no 34 also used for umpire duty before cabin fitted.

-Restored to full working order, now on display as a static exhibit at
+Restored to full working order, now on display as a static exhibit at the Henley River and Rowing Museum.

 - 1875 Rap - first torpedo boat supplied to Norway